Social Order Maintenance Act

 2. Fighting.

-3. Gathering people for the purpose of fighting.
+3. Gathering people with the intent to fighting.

 Article 88